chevcast/poker-engine/README.md

 #### `dealerPosition: number | undefined`

 If there is an active hand then this property will return the position of the dealer.
-Othwerwise it will return `undefined`.
+Otherwise it will return `undefined`.

 #### `lastPosition: number | undefined`